 Illustrated with the paintings and illuminations by the author.
 The Book of the Angel Agniel provides an account of a man's ascent into the Eternal Realm of the Afterlife, and his encounter with an Angelic Intelligence; whereupon are revealed the hidden wonders of divinity, humanity and eternity.

 This book combines fairy tale fantasy with the down-to-earth story of a child trying to fulfill her musical dreams in the school orchestra.
 Twelve-year-old Morgan MacArthur receives a gift from her grandmother, a beautiful oboe that has been in their family for generations and, according to legend, was a gift from the Faery King, Oberon, to their ancestor, Finn Fingall.
 Will the oboe’s special faery legacy and Morgan’s magical dreams of Faeryland help her gain first chair in the orchestra?
 Will it enable her to win the state music competition over her mean-spirited rival, Lilith.
-Children's Book.
+Children's Book with color and b & w illustrations by the author.
 78 pages.

 Illustrated with paintings and illuminations by the author.
 The Illuminated Word offers a cosmological Model and an original, universal symbolic language to explain Creation and the inner workings of man and nature.
 The universal Model is termed The Pentadic Matrix.
 This philosophical system, entitled The Grand Schema of Evolutionary Metaphysics, extends the Idealist, Logoic and Hermetic work of the philosophers Pythagoras (The Tetractys), Plato (The Timaeus), Raymond Lull (The Combinatory Art), Pico della Mirandola (Nine Hundred Theses), John Dee (The Hieroglyphic Monad), and Jacob Boehme (Signatura Rerum), as well as providing reconciliation with the Kabbalah and other mystical traditions.
 The Grand Schema provides a form of unified field theory in Metaphysics, using Universalist, Symbolist and relativistic principles to illuminate the cosmological work of the world’s Idealist philosophers, mythologists and mystics.